hippieZhou/hippiezhou.github.io/src/source/products/binggo-wallpapers/privacy-policy.md

 ## Introduction

-Bing Gallery ("we", "our", or "the app") is committed to protecting your privacy.
+Binggo Wallpapers ("we", "our", or "the app") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard information when you use our Windows application.

-> **Important:** Bing Gallery is an independent third-party application and is not affiliated with, endorsed by, or sponsored by Microsoft Corporation or Bing.
+> **Important:** Binggo Wallpapers is an independent third-party application and is not affiliated with, endorsed by, or sponsored by Microsoft Corporation or Bing.
 All wallpaper content is sourced from Bing's public API.

 ## Information We Collect